ApryseSDK/pdftron-react-native/README.md

 ##### fitMode
 string, optional, default value is 'FitWidth'

-Defines the fit mode of the viewer.
+Defines the fit mode (default zoom level) of the viewer.
 String should be one of [Config.FitMode](./src/Config/Config.js) constants.

 ```js
 <DocumentView